davep/nukneval.el/README.md

 # nukneval.el

-Nuke and reevaluate an elisp buffer
+## Commentary:

+`nukneval.el` provides a command that attempts to cleanly reevaluate a buffer of elisp code.